 Thanks to advancing technology, consumers can instantaneously and securely transfer money in and out of their accounts.
-American Express customers can transfer money by several methods including balance, wire and online transfers.
-Using American Express transfer services, a customer can fund a new account, send money to family or friends, or move money between accounts.
+American Express money transfers can be made by customers using several methods including balance, wire and online transfers.
+Using American Express money transfer services, a customer can fund a new account, send money to family or friends, or move money between accounts.

 American Express' Serve card is a prepaid, reloadable card that you can use to transfer money to another person.
 Once you register your card and sign up for an online account, you can choose the "send and receive" option.
 Enter how much you want to send and the receiver's email address.
 American Express notifies the receiver that he has a pending transfer; he must have a Serve account or sign up for one to receive the transfer.
 American Express imposes transfer limits on some customers.

 Using Personal Savings

 Customers with an American Express Personal Savings account can transfer money into and out of the high-yield savings account.
 Before you can make transfers, you must link an external checking or savings account from another bank.
 You'll need the routing and account number of the external account, and the external account must belong to you.

 American Express allows you to link up to three external accounts.
 Once American Express verifies the accounts belong to you through two test deposits, you can log into your account, choose the "transfer" link and move money in and out of the account.
 You can also make deposits into this account through checks sent directly to American Express.

 If you own other credit cards and want to move some of the balance of another card onto your American Express card, choose the balance transfers option.
 Each card has its own balance transfer options.
 To find out what offers are available with your card, log into your account from the balance transfers page on the American Express website.